-Right now, a rather extreme market shock has hampered the normal function of the housing market, limiting transactions while pushing up prices (at least for the last two months, March and April 2020).
-But before just relying on that as the answer, it’s important to understand the longer-term trends underlying the housing market, and where they are headed in the coming months and years.
+Back at the start of the pandemic, a rather extreme market shock hampered the normal function of the housing market, limiting transactions while pushing up prices.
+But that trend has persisted, with listings (housing supply) continuing to drop precipitously.
+To understand the bigger picture beyond just the last 12 months, let’s dig in to the longer-term trends underlying the housing market, and where they are headed in the coming months and years.

 Since the price of houses in the housing market is determined by the intersection of overall housing supply and housing demand, let’s take a look at some of the factors driving each side of the market.

 Housing demand is driven in the long-run by household growth.
 But in the shorter-term, demand can be highly impacted by the mortgage market.